brunoterkaly/AzureScenarios/MigratingDBToSQLDatabase/Hol.md

 	_Migrating the on-premises database_

 1. You will now be asked for the **Server name, Login/Password**.
 Be sure to select **SQL Server Authentication**.
-You will need to recall all of this information duing the **Windows Azure SQL Database** Server creation process in earlier steps.
+You will need to recall all of this information during the **Windows Azure SQL Database** Server creation process in earlier steps.

 	![Identifying the target database server in Windows Azure](Images/image013.png?raw=true)

 	_Identifying the target database server in Windows Azure_

-1. Once you've finished **Connecting** to the target server for the migration, you are ready to enter some more information, such as **New database name, the edition ofSQL Database (SQL Azure is the old name, btw), and the maximum database size (5 GB)**.
+1. Once you've finished **Connecting** to the target server for the migration, you are ready to enter some more information, such as **New database name, the edition of SQL Database (SQL Azure is the old name, btw), and the maximum database size (5 GB)**.
 Click **Next** when you have entered in this information.

 	![Deployment Settings](Images/image014.png?raw=true)